How do I get a diagnosis?

 While an official diagnosis can be life-changing, it’s important to also consider that:

 - Diagnosis, for many, is a privilege.
 It is often an out-of-pocket cost that can range from a few hundred to several thousand dollars.
-It is just plain unavailable for many groups such as residents of countries where autism is still misunderstood, residents of areas where specialists are scarce, communities where stereotypes of who can be autistic do not match the local autistic population, or groups who have been shut out of assessment due to medical gender inequity, age, or both.
+It is just plain unavailable for many groups such as residents of countries where autism is still misunderstood, residents of areas where specialists are scarce, communities where stereotypes of who can be autistic do not match the local autistic population, or groups who have been shut out of assessment due to medical gender inequity, racial biases, age, and more.

 - Scientific knowledge about autistic neurology is in its infancy as compared to that of, say, the cardiac or digestive systems.
 Many of the researchers studying autistic people worldwide are still working within limited scopes of age, gender, ethnicity, socioeconomic status, etc. On top of that, statistics on autism aren’t acquired with equal rigor to many other population metrics.